crosshj/parascene-desktop/docs/PLAN-blue-capacity-priority.md

 Direct/Lab: no slider, no credits, no list floor.
 Boolean always-next: off = max 0; on = max > 50.
 Sticky off.
 FIFO among ons.
 Off sits behind anyone paying list.
 Can starve the credits path when on — say so.

 Execute
-- First (www + desktop): paint in line vs generating from poll.
+- Done (www + desktop): paint in line vs generating from poll.
 Finish timeout only once `running`.
-- Then (Blue + Parascene query + clients): occupancy before decide.
+- Next (Blue + Parascene query + clients): occupancy before decide.
 Just wait, Replicate, or don’t start.
 No slider yet.
 - Then (Blue order + Parascene charge + clients): max slider, first price, sticky image/video, Direct/Lab always-next.
 - Later: pending dequeue.
 Not per-person.

-First — in line vs generating
+Done — in line vs generating
-Hard client work.
-Occupancy and bids are lies after send until this exists.
-Today Result is “Generating…” for all in-flight.
-Desktop `waiting` means the job, not the GPU.
-GUIDE-generate-wait is the finish wait (clock starts at create).
-Line-wait is a different phase — update that guide when the clock moves.
-After enqueue, two states:
+After enqueue, two states.
+Poll keeps them all the way to the UI.
+Fail only for real breakage.
+Do not convert 202-busy into a failed Creation.
-- In line — `pending`, not on the GPU.
-Place + eta if we have them.
+- In line — `pending` / www `queued` (and `creating` until the first generating poll).
+Place if we have it.
 Not a gen timer.
 Do not expire this on the finish clock.
-- Generating — `running`.
+- Generating — `running` / `processing`.
 Then the finish clock and “Generating…” are honest.
-Poll must keep `pending` vs `running` all the way to the UI.
-Fail only for real breakage.
-Do not convert 202-busy into a failed Creation.
+Status lines match www: QUEUED, Generating…, TIMED OUT.
+GUIDE-generate-wait: finish clock starts at first `running` / `processing`.

 Then — occupancy (easy win)
 Peek is a read of the live line before there is a job.
 No `job_id`.
 Nothing enters the line.
 No Creation.
 No credits.
 Not a reservation — the line can move; enqueue peeks again.